How To Answer Remote Job Interview Questions

 “I knew I wanted to join a [INSERT COMPANY TYPE] since leaving university because I resonate with the [INSERT THEIR WAY/MISSION] way of doing things.
 I’m also really passionate about the [INDUSTRY] space and [COMPANY] sounds like they value wellness by offering [INSERT THINGS THAT RESONATE]”

-Q3- How do you stay productive whilst working remote? [attitude/knowledge/aptitude]
+Q3- How do you stay productive whilst working remotely? [attitude/knowledge/aptitude]

-“It took some adjusting at first, it wasn't natural for me but I actually worked more productively.
-I have a separate room that I use as an office to ensure there's no distractions.
-I block out my time, I use loom to record what needs to be communicated with the team…” This also gives you the opportunity to show the tools you are familiar with, giving a bit of meat to you answer.
+“It took some adjusting at first, it wasn't natural for me but I worked more productively.
+I have a separate room that I use as an office to ensure there are no distractions.
+I block out my time, I use a loom to record what needs to be communicated with the team…” This also allows you to show the tools you are familiar with, giving a bit of meat to your answer.

 I can assure you that if you prepare for an interview with these job interview prep questions and answers, you're likely to get asked a version of at least a few of the questions you've prepared, and you'll feel way more confident going into the interview.